 Despite the collection seeming to be influenced by Joel Peter Witkin, after getting to know the model better, Jan Vermeer’s Girl with a Pearl Earring suddenly came to the photographer’s mind.
 That famous painting is sometimes considered a tronie, a 16thand 17thcentury term for Dutch and Flemish paintings of heads of universal character types, usually wearing costumes, and portrayed to show distinct expressions descriptive of those characters.
 A youth might be making a funny face or a witch might appear to be laughing hysterically.
 Sometimes the faces were obstructed by shadows to create a more dramatic image.

-A subsequent dream of the model wearing one of artist Polly van der Glas’s “facebags” became the catalyst for the costume in these photos.
+A subsequent dream of the model wearing one of artist Polly van der Glas’s “facebags” became the catalyst for the these photos.
 Similarly to the ploy of shadows in tronies, the woman’s face is totally covered here leaving the expression to be found on the mask itself, which might be indicative of what she is representing or feeling such as in the warrior-like characterization on the mask in organ of corti, where she is standing confidently.
 If one can overlook the alarming, almost grotesque images, the fact that the figure wears masks with no way to look outwards, reveals to us that she embodies the skill of looking inward in contemplation.
 Perhaps even better able to communicate with the child in her womb.
 Angelovski then, has shown in these images a potent connection between spirit and flesh, not only of one’s self, but with others.
 What better archetype to embody this ideal than a mother, a woman who is willing to sacrifice so much in life and become so vulnerable for her child-to-be?
+Yet, the images exude a dark eroticism not normally shown in connection with motherhood, placing them in a uniquely powerful position amongst portraits of mothers.

 Finally, it is very fitting that while trying to find a third person for this exhibition, I had a daydream vision of George’s face in a dark stairwell with a spiral staircase.
 A few days later, I saw this Post Morality series and it dawned on me that it was the missing link between the other two artist’s works here.